Leali1903/pdsnd_github/README.md

 * README.md

 ### Credits
-The project setup is forked from: https://github.com/udacity/pdsnd_github
+The project setup is forked from: https://github.com/udacity/pdsnd_github.
+Obviously the udacity course _Programming for Data Science in Python_ got me to work on this project.